 Meet our team

-Phil Perkins is the owner and President/CEO of Music Services, Inc., which was formed in 1987.
+Phil Perkins is the CEO and Chairman of Music Services, Inc., which was formed in 1987.
 Not only has he built one of the preeminent label and publishing administration companies, he has also excelled in the field of Christian music as a composer, arranger, orchestrator, conductor, producer and publisher.

 A native of Duncan, Oklahoma, Perkins began his musical training at age seven.
 He received a full scholarship to North Texas State University's acclaimed School of Music, where he graduated in 1970 with a Bachelor of Music in Piano Performance.
 Further graduate studies at Baylor University completed his formal training.